-- a.
-How do you obtain information from your customers?
-Answer each of the following questions: - How do you listen to, interact with, and observe customers to obtain actionable information? - How do you listen to potential customers to obtain actionable information? - How do you determine customer satisfaction, dissatisfaction, and engagement? - How do you obtain information on customers' satisfaction with your organization relative to other organizations?
+Answering the following guestions may enhance your discussion. - How do you listen to, interact with, and observe customers to obtain actionable information? - How do you listen to potential customers to obtain actionable information? - How do you determine customer satisfaction, dissatisfaction, and engagement? - How do you obtain information on customers' satisfaction with you organization relative to other organizations?

 This Discussion Area focuses on KEY methods and processes your organization uses to ensure it can sustain its future through understanding its current and potential customer base, what they want, where they are going, and how your products and services adapt to match their future needs.
 It includes processes for determining their satisfaction, engagement, and dissatisfaction.

 The methods and processes often discussed in this area include current and potential customer focus groups, satisfaction and engagement surveys as well as market research methods and processes.
 Because of its broad applicability, customer relationship management systems may be identified in this and the next Discussion Area.
 Other processes often mentioned in this Discussion Area relate to how you obtain customer feedback on your products and services through means other than surveys.